mrchimp/JakesMapbasicToolbars/README.markdown

 Jake's MapBasic Toolbar
 =======================

-A selection of useful tools for MapInfo written in mapBasic.
+A selection of useful tools for MapInfo written in MapBasic.

 Requirements
 ============

+**OGR2OGR** - Some functions (namely GeoJSON export and multi-export) require [OGR2OGR](http://www.gdal.org/index.html) to be installed and for its location to be added to your PATH environment variable.

-These programs have been written in MapBasic 10.5.
+**MapBasic Version** - These programs have been written in MapBasic 10.5.
 They *may* work on some older versions but I have no way of testing this.
 They definitely *don't* compile on v6.5 or earlier.
 Please let me know if you have tried/succeeded/failed to compile them on an earlier version.

-Update 2012-03-15: Problems have also been found on 8.5 due to multi-line strings.
+Update 2012-03-15: Problems have also been found on 8.5, possibly due to multi-line strings.

 Features
 ========